isaacmcallister843/Satallite_mapping_OPENCV/README.md

 # Satallite_mapping_OPENCV
-Finding surface area of dark bodies using the OPENCV library and publicly avalible satellite imagery
+Finding surface area of dark bodies using the OPENCV library and publicly avalible satellite imagery.
+This is one the first projects I did with OPENCV, and one of my first python projects; some of the code is very hard to read and will give you an aneurysm.
+This is a neat application but will need serious rewrites.

 # Motivation
 Remote sensing is revolutionizing data collection and monitoring for remote sites.
 With very simple tools powerful insights can be gained from publically available data.
 This project is a tech demo to show how open_cv can be utilized for satellite image processing.
 The work presented here is not a final product and a very rough implementation.
 The goal is to estimate the surface area of the lake show below.